Saxsori/javaOne/README.md

 By the way, did you notice?
 It's called JVM, Java Virtual Machine, VIRTUAL MACHINE!
 Who would have thought, right?
 It's all about  ``Write once, run anywhere``, and no need to know more...
 But one second, How does it create a virtual machine to run code?
 It sounds crazy, doesn't it?
 Well, it's not about creating a whole new virtual operating system!
 Like what I thought :)

-The reason behind the name was that, as has been mentioned before it acts as an abstraction layer between Java programs and hardware/operating systems.
+The reason behind the name was that, as has been mentioned before it acts as an abstraction layer between Java programs and hardware/operating systems, lets breaks that down:

 1- Hardware Abstraction:
 - JVM shields Java programs from hardware specifics.
 - Provides a consistent interface for Java programs to run on different hardware platforms.
 - Enables execution on any system with a compatible JVM, regardless of specific hardware configurations.

 2- Operating System Abstraction:
 - JVM abstracts operating system details.
 - Provides a uniform interface for Java programs to interact with the OS.